sukhleen-kaur/Conversational_Agents/README.md

 # Sally the Math Tutor

 This project involves creating a virtual conversational math tutor.
 We use Furhat SDK to do this.
 We also make use of the emotion detection model [here](https://github.com/atulapra/Emotion-detection).
 This model is modified to include a service that is provided to Furhat so the agent can retrieve the user's emotion.
-This file consists of:
+The folder **Project** consists of:
 - **MathHelper** : the math tutor skill.
 - **emotiondetection** : the emotion detection model that predicts emotion in real-time.